Guppy Tank Mates

 - Neons.
 Neon is a fish with a similar temperament and size.
 Guppies and neons will live together in the same aquarium.
 Remember that neons like soft water.

 - Danio.
 Danio and guppy get along well together.
 Both types are compatible in size and character.
 Active and curious neighbors will find a lot in common, and it is not difficult to keep Danio.

 - Tetras.
 Tetras are very peaceful and playful.
 Tetras live peacefully with guppies, and there are no clashes between them.
 However, be careful with tetras-congo, as this species bites the fins of smaller fish.
-There is also a vampire-tetra, which is a predator and will be the worst neighbor for a small fish.
+There is also a vampire-tetra, a predator, and the worst neighbor for a small fish.

 - Botia.
-These fish are compatible with guppies, as they have common features: resistance to diseases, unpretentiousness, calm disposition and small body size.
+These fish are compatible with guppies, as they have standard features: resistance to diseases, unpretentiousness, calm disposition, and low body size.
 These fish get along well with guppies in the aquarium.

 - Rainbows.
 These small, beautiful fish get along well with guppies.
-Water parameters suitable for rainbows are also suitable for guppies.
+Water parameters suitable for rainbows are also ideal for guppies.

 - Lampeye Killifish.
 Fish of this species get along well with guppies, and the character of the fish is harmless.
 Its peaceful disposition does not prevent fish from being carnivorous.

 - Acanthophthalmus Kuhlii.
 This fish is very similar to a snake.
 It lives on the bottom.
 One by one, acanthophthalmus is very shy.
 These fish are mostly active only at night.

 - Corydoras.
 These small catfish with a peaceful nature live in the lower layers of water.
 Most of the time, the fish do not contact, adhering to their lifestyle.
 The corydoras adapt well to the conditions of detention.